cwcyenk/data-science-entry-test/README.md

 A function to reverse a string and return the reversed string

 Two test scenarios were invoked to test the update_dictionary function

+## Solution for Question 5 (q5.py)
+A function to check the divisibility of a number over a divisor using modulo.

+Two test scenarios were invoked to test the update_dictionary function